-Competition for replacing Network Rail’s 1200 small and medium sized stations
+Design for replacement of Network Rail’s 1200 small capacity stations

 Visual concept with a new procurement strategy for capital spend of up to £1.5bn; requirements’ development with stakeholders, Network Rail’s FM and Revenue functions for best community value.
-Locally attuned vertical integration business model using modular vending common in the USA and Far East.
+Locally attuned vertical integration business model using vending common in the USA and Europe.

 Judges: ‘The Panel thought the process-driven submission demonstrated a reasonably good evaluation of design variables and contained lots of ideas that had potential…the design solution was permeable and welcoming’